Tuesday, April 25, 2006

 MISCELLANEOUS

-The above links are current.
-In the event of a broken link or if anyone has any suggestions for other sites, please feel free to post your comment and I'll update and/or correct this blog entry.
+The above links as of this date are/were current.
+If anyone has any suggestions for any other additional web sites and/or links for reference, please feel free to post your comment and I'll update this blog entry.

 In Italy, ATMs are also called bancomats.
 It should be noted that not all bancomats are created equal.